 The hills are alive with the sounds of ghosts and goblins.
 At least that is what local lore would have visitors believe.
 October is a month for enjoying fall colors, pumpkin spice, and ghost tales.
-Haunted Hocking Hills offers more scares than people think.
+The haunted Hocking Hills offers more scares than people think.
 Why not check out where to go for some fall festive fun this season in Hocking Hills?

 Family Activities